That Extra Mile – The Secret Behind Exceeding Targets

-In all these years, it hurts my own self image if I have done any job without going that extra mile.
+In all these years, it hurts my own self-image if I have done any job without going that extra mile.
 It is a matter of forming it as a habit, part of my very being.
 At the end of the day, any day, I need to face myself and say, I did my best.
-Not all days give a desired result, but that is not in my control.
+Not all days give the desired result, but that is not in my control.
 What is in my control is my effort and performance.

-During those early years, when I was leading a cold calling team of sales persons, my team made it a competitive game as to who could do that extra bit beyond set target.
+During those early years, when I was leading a cold calling team of salespersons, my team made it a competitive game as to who could do that extra bit beyond a set target.
 I am proud to say, my team and I had been known and rewarded for breaking all set records of achievement.

 Allow me to explain this.
-If as a cold calling sales persons the company targets were to speak and present to 20 qualified business owners each day, we would divide the day in 3 parts.
-Before lunch, after lunch and after the coffee break was the break up.
+If as a cold calling salesperson the company targets were to speak and present to 20 qualified business owners each day, we would divide the day into 3 parts.
+Before lunch, after lunch, and after the coffee break was the breakup.
 Most of the workers would make the divide into 8:8:4 and call it a day.

 No matter what business one is in, which department one works for, there is always room for that extra mile.
-In fact, that space gets created in one’s head and once it firmly establishes itself there, it then becomes a second nature, part and parcel of one’s very being.
-The best way is to practise it without expecting any return.
+In fact, that space gets created in one’s head and once it firmly establishes itself there, it then becomes second nature, part and parcel of one are very being.
+The best way is to practice it without expecting any return.
 If something comes along treat it as a bonus.
-Ultimately, one is answerable to one’s own self, own conscious.
+Ultimately, one is answerable to one’s own self, own consciousness.
 A pleased professional performs better.
 It goes on round and round.
 It is a little paradigm shift in attitude, that is all.

 Like what you’ve been reading?
-Contact me at firstname.lastname@example.org or call me direct 001.416.577.8178 for useful and professional advice on what you can do to turn your ecommerce venture, website or digital marketing towards greater sales and higher profits.
+Contact me at firstname.lastname@example.org or call me direct 001.416.577.8178 for useful and professional advice on what you can do to turn your eCommerce venture, a website redesign, or digital marketing towards greater sales and higher profits.